Lostbone: Split It Out (2008–2009)

-In July 2008 bassist Michał Kowalczyk joined Lostbone and one month later the vocalist was replaced by Bartosz ‘Barton’ Szarek.
-The long time band's lineup was formed.
-In Progresja Studio the band recorded three tracks in September 2008, incorporated one month later into the Split EP with Terrordome – ‘Split It Out’.
-Kacper ‘Sober’ Rachtan was responsible for the graphic design of the split.
-On 12 October in Warsaw Club Punkt Lostbone performed for the first time in the new lineup.
-In December, the ‘Lostbone’ album had its worldwide premiere in the digital form thanks to the US publisher Defend Music.
+In July 2008 bassist Michał Kowalczyk joined Lostbone, and one month later the vocalist was replaced by Bartosz ‘Barton’ Szarek, forming the band's longest-lasting line-up.
+The band recorded three tracks in Progresja Studio in September 2008, incorporated one month later into a Split It Out, a split EP with Terrordome.
+Lostbone performed for the first time in the new lineup on 12 October in Warsaw's Club Punkt.
+In December, the Lostbone album had its worldwide premiere in the digital form thanks to the US publisher Defend Music.
 At the same time, Poland witnessed the release of ‘Blood Hardcore’ compilation incorporating two tracks from the ‘Split It Out’.
 The end of 2008 and the first half of 2009 were marked by numerous concerts played among others alongside L'Esprit du Clan, Beatallica, Frontside, Proletaryat, or Corruption.
 Premiere of the first music clip ‘Vultures’ took place in June 2009.